mr-cat-sudo/Benadryl/README.md

 ## Note:
 This is a version that was given to wok, I dragged nekoclient injector to It just to make sure wok wasn't going to leak nothing, I did It to keep track so If someone leaked It I knew It was wok because I was the only one who gave him the neko version, this source got the neko client part removed so It can be enjoyable. eventually It was leaked to snrios and then we decided to make the source public, And this project isn't going to be updated.

+I am not responsible for any damages this software may cause after being acquired.
+This software was made for personal education and sandbox testing.

 ## Features
 ### Stealer
 - Minecraft Accounts